DennisD2/vxiclient/README.md

 # Web application (vxiclient-web)

 All code together is compiled into a simple WAR file that can be deployed and run on e.g. Tomcat.

+# Test project (vxiclient-test)

+This project just contain tests.
+The tests run against the configuration defined in file resources/vxiserver.properties.
+Adapt that file to your local configuration.

+# Building vxiclient

+Clone or download the complete repository.
+Compile the web application with the command

+ mvn clean install -DskipTests